hallr/DAT_SF_19/README.md

 -->

 **Git and Markdown Resources:**
-* [Pro Git](http://git-scm.com/book/en/v2) is an excellent book for learning Git.
-Read the first two chapters to gain a deeper understanding of version control and basic commands.
+* [Pro Git](http://git-scm.com/doc) is an excellent book for learning Git.
+Read [Chapter 1 - Getting Started](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and [Chapter 2 - Git Basics](http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) to gain a deeper understanding of version control and basic commands.
+* Very quick [Git tutorial](https://try.github.io) by Github and Codeschool.
+Recommended practice!
 * Github's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) is a good starting point for learning github-flavored markdown.
+* [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) provides a thorough set of Markdown examples with concise explanations.

 <!--
 * If you want to practice a lot of Git (and learn many more commands), [Git Immersion](http://gitimmersion.com/) looks promising.
 * If you want to understand how to contribute on GitHub, you first have to understand [forks and pull requests](http://www.dataschool.io/simple-guide-to-forks-in-github-and-git/).
 * [GitRef](http://gitref.org/) is a great reference guide for Git commands, and [Git quick reference for beginners](http://www.dataschool.io/git-quick-reference-for-beginners/) is a shorter guide with commands grouped by workflow.
-* [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) provides a thorough set of Markdown examples with concise explanations.
-GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) is a simpler and more attractive guide, but is less comprehensive.
 -->

 **Command Line Resources:**